rainbowdashlabs/sql-java/docs/en/02/code_style.md

 ## Meaningful alias

 Give your table a meaningful alias.
-Choose a descriptive shorter name instead of single characters like `x`, `y` or `z`
+Choose a descriptive shorter name instead of single characters like `x`, `y` or `z`.

 ## Use common table expressions (CTE) instead of subqueries